jyoung4242/articles/peasy/introduction/peasy.md

 ## Bindings

-The power of peasy rests in the varied amount of available bindings that exist.
+The power of peasy rests in the good amount of available bindings that exist.
 We will go into a much deeper assessment of bindings in the next article, with examples on how each can be used.

 ### Text Bindings